gin66/FastAccelStepper/README.md

 * Calculation on pc and on arduino do not create same commands.
 Queue checksum differ (recheck) !
 * Support different values for acceleration and deceleration
 * Add preprocessor constant: TICKS_PER_S for raw commands
-* Rework FastAccelStepper.cpp after remove of "change"

 ## ISSUES

 * Speed changes at low speed and high acceleration do not come
 * Queue is filled too much, which cause slow response to speed/acceleration changes
-* getCurrentPosition() needs to be updated
+* esp32: getCurrentPosition() does not take into account the current pulses

 ## NOT TODO